elenderg/PAL-1000/instruções de compilação.md

 `We use the "cooking flag" to make sure we don't run into ourselves when we're chasing down types.
 It's okay, for example, to have a nickname` be a name` and a name` be a string`, but you can't have a nickname` be a name` and a name` be a nickname`.`

-`108.
-Fourth Pass: See what we can do with all the optional information our types might have tacked on to them:`
+108. Fourth Pass: See what we can do with all the optional information our types might have tacked on to them:

 `To resolve some types (optional info):`